-A mode in the Designer such that an organization member can experience all component event as they would behave in a published application.
+A mode in the Designer that allows you to experience all component events as they would behave in a published application.

 There is no other difference in the preview mode.
-As a result, the only reason to enter into the preview mode is to interact with components on the design.
+As a result, the only reason to enter into the preview mode is to interact with components in the design.

 The panel that allows you to control properties and events of the selected component: modify them, bind to the spreadsheet, or use Repeater.